liluacrobat/MicroDynamics/README.md

     -- iters
          Number of iterations
 ```
-The number of clusters can be estimated based on gap statistics.
+The number of clusters can be estimated based on gap statistic.
 ```
 [cluster_num, eva_Gap] = script_kmeans_gap(Feature_Table)
 ```

 ### 4. Embedded structuring learning
-Learn a principal tree using DDRTree [2] method.
+Learn a principal tree using the DDRTree method [2].
 ```
 params
     -- sigma